socrata/typescript-lessons-learned/working-with-redux.md

 ```

-Because of the types we defined in our actions creator file, the compiler now has enough information to infer the type ins each branch of this switch statement.
+Because of the types we defined in our actions creator file, the compiler now has enough information to infer the type in each branch of this switch statement.
 It knows not to complain that we are accessing `action.message` in our first case-statement even though that value is not present on all `FlashActions`.

 ## React-Redux Thunks